dx-dtran/gpt2-mlx/README.md

 A re-implementation of GPT-2 in Apple's new machine learning framework, [MLX](https://github.com/ml-explore/mlx)

-Run OpenAI's original 1.5 billion parameter model on your Mac GPU.
-Or train your own custom models from scratch!
+Run OpenAI's original 1.5 billion parameter model locally on your Mac GPU.
+Or train your own custom GPT-style models from scratch!

 <p align="center">
   <img src="gpt2-mlx.gif" alt="GIF of GPT2-XL decoding">